Anger Management for Substance Abuse

 Anger is a powerful and typically dangerous emotion characterized by feeling agitated, annoyed, displeased, or hostile.
 It is also often a reaction to other emotions such as worry, disappointment, or tension.
 Everyone can feel angry, and it is a legitimate response to certain situations.
 However, uncontrolled anger can damage your relationships with loved ones.

 Excessive anger, or rage, occurs for various reasons.
 A person may be feeling this way due to fear, hatred of others or themselves, or childhood trauma.
 Addressing the cause of anger is essential in learning how to cope with the emotion in a healthy manner.
-Anger management therapy for those with a substance abuse problem can help individuals suffering from rage identify underlying causes, and cope with them.
+Therapy for anger management for those with a substance abuse problem can help individuals suffering from rage identify underlying causes, and cope with them.

 Types of Anger